 What is the GFL?

-The GFL was founded in 1976 by air traffic controllers from Munich and Vienna.
-Since they worked together every day without ever seeing each other, they created an event with a ski race to get to know each other and exchange ideas.
+The GFL was founded in 1976 by air traffic controllers from Munich and Vienna, who worked together every day without ever meeting in person.
+They created the event to connect, exchange ideas, and compete on the slopes.

 Explore the GFL spirit of the past years!